Sente Bio Complete Serum Review

 Please refer to the Ratings section below for details of the moisturizing rating calculation.

-According to CreamScan analysis, Sente Bio Complete Serum has a slight anti-wrinkle rating of 2.9 out of 10.
+According to CreamScan analysis, Sente Bio Complete Serum has a modest level of anti-wrinkle efficacy, rated 2.9 out of 10.

 It contains 2 active ingredients with proven anti-wrinkle efficacy: